prashanth-up/PyScripts/README.md

-# Python Projects
+# PyScripts
-This repository contains all small range projects made out of pure python.
+This repository contains all small range scripts made on python.
-Below given are a list of my personal projects.

 # How to use ?
 Run the .py file in your local code editor or a python shell to use it.